Co-operative Education Courses

 - A student may take a co-operative education course only if employed and with the agreement of the work supervisor.

 - A student may register for one credit per 5 hours weekly work that is educationally beneficial.

 - Working with computers but doing little or no software development merits only CS 2250 registration.

 - Doing software development at an undergraduate level merits only CS 4250 registration.

 - CS 6250 registration is restricted to those whose job description requires a B.S. in Computer Science or the equivalent.
-CS 6250 may be used on graduate student's program of study for 3 credits only.
+For graduate students, CS 6250 can only be counted for a maximum of three credits on the Program of Study.

 - No grade will be given in a co-operative education course until contact has been made with the work supervisor to determine the student’s professional competence, work skills, and relationship skills.